DAZAI CHEN

 We remember in places.
 A meal belongs to the desk where it was eaten.
 Rain belongs to the window where it was watched.
 Memory is not a collection of images filed away in the mind; it is spatial, anchored to the rooms and surfaces where life happened.
 We know this intuitively, but we have never had a medium that lets someone else feel it.

 3D Gaussian Splatting (3DGS) can preserve not just images of a space, but the space itself, as a cloud of millions of particles that hold the color, light, and depth of a real place.
-Combined with VR, this means a person can physically walk through a space that no longer exists, and discover the memories that lived there.
+Combined with VR, this means a person can physically step into a space that no longer exists, stand where someone once stood, and look around the way they once did.

 This project draws on my background as a theatrical lighting designer.
 For years, I have used space, light, and atmosphere to transmit feeling to an audience.
 Theater is ephemeral: the light disappears when the show ends.
 3DGS and VR offer a way to preserve and share spatial experience beyond the live moment.
 This is not a study of the technology.
 It is the continuation of the same practice: designing how someone moves through a space, what they encounter, and what they feel.

-The core question is experiential: can a viewer feel the spatial nature of memory by physically navigating a captured personal space in VR?
-And can 3DGS and VR serve as a medium for preserving and sharing spatial memory?
+The core question is experiential: can a spatial memory archive in VR let viewers feel how memory is tied to place?
+And can 3DGS, combined with VR and a browsable archive interaction model, serve as a new medium for preserving and sharing spatial memory?

 Keywords